 How to prevent frozen pipes and bursts

 Extreme winter weather in recent years has produced freezing temperatures for prolonged periods in the UK.
-Subsequently, thousands of vulnerable holiday and second homes suffered burst pipes and leaks – causing substantial water damage.
+Subsequently, thousands of exposed holiday homes suffered burst pipes and leaks – causing substantial water damage.

-The cost and inconvenience caused by escape of water can be extensive.
+The cost and inconvenience caused by the escape of water can be extensive and stressful.
 A small pipe fracture can release thousands of gallons of water if left unnoticed.
-The average insurance claim is an estimated £25,000 however, £100,000+ repair bills for water damage to the buildings, contents and drying out are not uncommon.
+The average escape of water insurance claim is an estimated £25,000, however, £100,000+ repair bills for water damage to the buildings, contents and drying out are not uncommon.

 The complete guide on how to prevent frozen pipes at holiday homes